JoaoLopesF/RemoteDebug/README.md

 ### DISCLAIMER

-The current version of __RemoteDebug__ does not yet include any encripted authentication, only plain text and is intended only for development, not use in production/release.
+The current version of __RemoteDebug__ does not yet include any encrypted authentication, only plain text and is intended only for development, not use in production/release.

 Future versions, if is possible, will include a secure way for authentication and further testing to support production environments.